Please forgive temporary problems with photos.

 The combination of impact, vibration, and a little nudge in the right direction will loosen most stuck screws, even if they have been pre-stripped and look hopeless.
 Get in the habit of using the manual impact tool to loosen all flat or phillips machine screws.
 Damaged screw slots will soon become a thing of the past.

 An assortment of nut splitters, saws, chisels, grinders, and a cutting torch may come in handy when rotten hardware will be replaced anyway.
 It is especially aggravating when a previous owner used extra long bolts rather than buying the correct length.
-Cutting off the extra length is one option.
-Some cheap hardware will easily snap if intentionally over-tightened.
+Sometimes the easy way is to intentionally over-tighten stuck fasteners till they snap.

-There will be bolts or studs that snap-off flush with the casting surface.
+There will be bolts or studs that snap-off flush with a casting surface.
 I've only rarely had success with "Easy Outs".
-They may work ok as long as the snapped bolt isn't really stuck in there.
+They may work if the snapped bolt isn't really stuck in there.
 If you try them, use the largest drill bit and Easy Out that will fit in the snapped bolt.
 Do not snap an Easy Out off trying to break the stuck bolt loose.
-That just makes a bad problem much worse.
+That just makes a bad problem worse.
 The hardened steel Easy Out is nearly impossible to drill.
-Any snapped hardware that is bottomed in the threads or otherwise completely stuck, wil have to be drilled out.
+Any snapped hardware that is bottomed in the threads or otherwise completely stuck, will have to be drilled out.
 Center punch the bolt.
-Start with a small bit, then use larger bits until most of the bolt material is gone.
+Start with a small bit.
+If the bit goes off-center, angle the drill so it ends up in the center of the snapped bolt.
+Use larger and larger bits until most of the bolt material is gone.
 Use a pick to clean the threads.
-Finally run the correct size tap through the threads to completely clean them out.
+Finally run the correct size tap through the threads with finger pressure to completely clean the threads.
+Don't force it and cut new threads.

 Major engine machine work should be done by a specialized engine machine shop.
 Machine shop time and equipment is very expensive.
 Any disassembly and assembly work you can do will save money.
 The line between major and minor machine work varies widely.
 Some fortunate individuals have a full machine shop at home, and still don't attempt engine machine work.
 This is definitely a specialty that requires special knowledge and tools.